SalesforceFoundation/ProductLicenses/AccountingSupport.md

 The name of the Licensor may not be used by the Licensee or another third party to endorse or promote products derived from this Work without specific prior written permission.

 ## 7. Disclaimer of representations, warranties, and liabilities

 THIS WORK IS PROVIDED BY THE LICENSOR "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE LICENSOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+IN NO EVENT SHALL THE LICENSOR BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
+SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+USE OF THIS WORK FOR THE SUBMISSION OF EU PERSONAL DATA IS OUTSIDE THE SCOPE OF THIS LICENSE.
+AS SUCH, ANY SUBMISSION OF EU PERSONAL DATA TO THIS WORK IS AT YOUR OWN RISK.

 ## 8. Termination

-This License will terminate upon completion of the Limited Release Period, provided that Licensor reserves the right to terminate this License at any time, with or without cause
+Licensor reserves the right to terminate this License at any time, with or without cause.

 Upon termination of this License for any reason, all rights licensed under this License will revert immediately to the Licensor and the Licensee shall cease all use of the Work, and erase all digital copies of the Work in its control and possession, or, at Licensor’s request, return or destroy any tangible copies of the Work.